byu-oit/tfvm/packages/cli/README.md

     - `tfvm config disableErrors=true` - disables configuration warnings.
     - `tfvm config disableAWSWarnings=true` - disables AWS warnings that appear when using older terraform versions.
     - `tfvm config disableSettingPrompts=true` - disables prompts that show how to hide some error messages.
+    - `tfvm config useOpenTofu=true` - uses the open source version of Terraform, OpenTofu (experimental flag).
+This flag will also delete your terraform executable so you can only perfom tofu actions.
+When you switch back to `useOpenTofu=false`, the tofu executable will be deleted.
+This is so you don't perform any accidental commands in the wrong type of IAC.
+    - `tfvm config disableTofuWarnings=true` - disables warnings related to using Tofu (deleting executables, using Tofu instead of Terraform, etc.)
 - `help`: prints usage information.
 Run `tfvm help <command>` to see information about the other tfvm commands.

 ## FAQ
 **Q:** Why use this app instead of one of the other terraform version managers you can find?
 <br>
-**A:** It is the simplest to use for Windows and doesn't require administrator permissions.
+**A:** It is the simplest to use for Windows and doesn't require administrator permissions on Mac or Windows.
 Many terraform version managers don't support windows, and those that do are unintuitive.
 This one is simple and works well, especially for beginners to terraform.

 **Q:** I'm getting this error when running tfvm in powershell: `File C:\Users\<username>\nodejs\tfvm.ps1 cannot be loaded because running scripts is disabled on this system.`
 <br>
-**A:** Most custom CLI apps will throw this error.
+**A:** Most custom Node.js CLI apps will throw this error.
 Run this command in Powershell to update your powershell execution policy:
   ```shell
   Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
   ```